-Your Articles Insights page shows you which articles need to be fixed, and the conversations customers started from them.
+Your Articles Report shows you which articles need to be fixed, and the conversations customers started from them.
 Armed with these Insights, you can address real frustrations, concerns and questions your customers have.
 Here’s how:

 See which articles to improve

-You’ll see the ‘Review these articles’ section at the bottom of your Insights page.
+You’ll see the ‘Review these articles’ section at the bottom of the report.
 Click the ‘Reactions’ tab to see which articles people reacted negatively to most.

 Pay particular attention to high traffic articles